top of page

 Now would be a good time to tell you more things centering on and near 1940 BEFORE America entered the war.

-On May 10, 1940, the big German offensive, to recap, was launched upon Western Europe and the entire phony war was over.
+On May 10, 1940, to recap, the big German offensive, was launched upon Western Europe and the entire phony war was over.
 A Blitzkrieg, Lightning War, hurtled itself against Belgium, Holland, Luxembourg, and France.
 Norway and Denmark were already in the war.

 In effect there were three German Armies that raced through Europe: Army Group A ran through the Ardennes Forest, with 45 divisions; Army Group B with multi-prong spearheading units thrust through the Low Countries; and Army Group C kept those ally forces on the Maginot Line in check.